Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

-\paragraph{Related Links} Bode and Vraga examined the effects of providing related links to alternative, credible sources of information alongside disinformation, finding that when the related links debunked misinformation, participants' perceived accuracy of the misinformation decreased~\cite{bode2015related}.
-Facebook, Google Search, and Bing all currently use this approach.
+\paragraph{Related Links} Bode and Vraga examined the effects of providing related links to alternative, credible sources of information alongside misinformation~\cite{bode2015related}.
+The study found that when related links debunked misinformation, participants who initially believed the disinformation showed a limited tendency toward corrected beliefs.
+Facebook, Google Search, and Bing all currently use related links warning designs.

 \paragraph{Highlighting Falsehoods} Garrett et al. tested a two-part warning, where participants were first informed that a fact-checker had identified factual errors in a story, then those errors were highlighted in the body of the story~\cite{garrett2013promise}.
 Among users already predisposed to reject the misinformation, this treatment significantly increased accuracy of beliefs, but it had no effect among users inclined to believe the misinformation.